All Episodes

 But he's not.

-Rudy Giuliani is near the top of the Republican tier, and he does not have the reputation of a guy who wants to lose and pull out and is weak.
+And he does not have the reputation of a guy who wants to lose and pull out and is weak.

 So make up your own mind.

-Let's listen to the drive-by media now, agonize over post-speech polls.
+Let's listen to the drive-by media now agonize over post-speech polls.

-Uh first off is uh Bill Schneider.
+First off is Bill Schneider.

-It took a snap poll out there.
+He took a snap poll out there.

 Americans who watched the speech liked it.

-So if you added up the somewhat positive and very positive uh groups in their poll, you had a total of 78% who reacted positively.
+So if you added up the somewhat positive and very positive groups in their poll, you had a total of 78% who reacted positively.

 Knowing that, here's how Schneider reported it.